scdrake config internals

 Using R code in parameters

-A special type of parameter starting with !code
+A special type of parameter starting with !code can be

 used to evaluate a value as R code: